 Coleco stands for: COnnecticut

-The Company was founded by an Russian Shoemaker immigrant (Greenberg) back
+The Company was founded in 1932 by an immigrant Russian Shoemaker, Maurice

-Leonard designed and build a plastic forming machine, to production of
+Leonard designed and built a plastic molding machine, and in the 1960s he

 Those swimmingpools outcompete in the 60's he's fathers leathercompany.